 Do you know what’s great?
 Handwritten letters.

 I didn’t really know I was missing this.
 In fact, I viewed letter writing purely as a genre from the past.
-But one of my very best friends has started mailing me handwritten cards recently, and they are such a gift.
-In fact, she’s making this a personal practice.
-She sends many people handwritten notes these days.
+But during this pandemic, I’ve received a number of them, and they give me joy.
+One of my very best friends sends many people handwritten cards, and they are such a gift.
+She’s made this a personal practice.
 I love it.

 This has helped me think about something within the letters too.
 It has me thinking about the beauty of slow connections.
 We need these.

 When I say slow connections, I’m talking about more than the amount of time between sending and receiving mail, though that’s certainly a slow connection.
+(And getting slower all the time?
+Eeek?)
 I’m also talking about the types of life snapshots we might capture in handwritten letters – how letter writing depicts them in a slow and unique way, then uplifts their value as we share them with others.

 As I mentioned, this person is one of my very closest friends.
-We talk over the phone about all the big things that are happening in our lives.
+We talk over the phone about significant things that are happening in our lives.
 I send her photos and videos over texts.
-We’re connected about large things and immediate things.
+We connect about large things and immediate things.
 But when she writes me a handwritten card, I have the opportunity to learn what’s going on that particular day and that particular moment through written words.

 For instance, the cats just jumped across the room in a funny way, though they were cuddly a few minutes before.
 The tea is really good this morning.
 Her husband just said a funny one-liner.